 The name Black Roses is derived from my first name, Rosey.
 Have you ever seen how rare and fascinating a black rose is.
 It could have been red, but no – it’s black and with every pluck of a leaf, so many stories and deepness from within falls.

-Founded in 2009, the blog Black Roses, chosen among 25 Great Kenyan Blogs You Should Follow in 2014, is the spirit which thrives in plentiful inspiration.
-Black Roses has given me the deserved space and freedom to share my feelings with the world; from rants, raves to love.
+Black Roses is the spirit which thrives in plentiful inspiration.
+It as given me the deserved space and freedom to share my feelings with the world; from rants, raves to love.
 I write on a lot.
 Everything you read on this blog is not necessarily the story of my life but who am I kidding?
 If and when I write about others, it’s because I see myself in you.
 Additionally to living and loving life, I am the founder and editor in chief of this blog – the closest to my real self, anyone can get to without touch.

 I am a media personality (Publicist/Journalist and Blogger) based in Nairobi; a fashionista and lover of colour.
 I also work as a part-time model and have been featured in fashion spreads among them True Love Magazine and as a cover model for Healthy Woman Magazine.
 For more than five years, I have been working as a TV Host, Producer and Director while hosting Grapevine TV Show on KBC, Kenya’s longest-running entertainment magazine show.

 I have also worked as Associate Editor of UP Magazine (Nairobi’s leading Arts & Culture Magazine).
 I am now writing for the Goethe-Institut Nairobi, DSTV.com, Kenya’s Saturday Daily Nation and international magazine on African Fashion and Achievements: ARISE, among others.

 I also run my own PR company specialising in Artists Image Consultancy and Event Curation.
 Sauti Sol are among artists I represent.